Connect with others who understand.

 Side Effects of Highly Effective DMTs

-Unfortunately, highly effective DMTs are sometimes associated with the risk of more serious side effects.
-It is important to note that some of these side effects occur very rarely.
-Additionally, each individual has a different risk based on their medical history, inherited risk factors, and overall health.
+Unfortunately, highly effective DMTs can sometimes carry a risk of serious side effects.
+It’s important to note that some of these side effects occur very rarely.
+Additionally, each individual’s risk varies based on their medical history, inherited factors, and overall health.
 Your doctor is the best person to help you assess your personal risk for each side effect.

-More serious adverse side effects of highly effective DMTs can include:
+Serious side effects of highly effective DMTs may include:

 • Heart problems